AdaVoden/personal_website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: 0002.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
     <p>Edmonton, Alberta, Canada</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items